Time (magazine): Cover

 Former president Richard Nixon has been among the most frequently featured on the cover of Time, having appeared 55 times from August 25, 1952, to May 2, 1994.

-In October 2020, the magazine replaced its logo with the word "Vote", explaining that "Few events will shape the world to come more than the result of the upcoming US presidential election".
+Prior to the 2020 United States presidential election, the magazine replaced its logo with the word "Vote" for the issues from November 2 to November 9, explaining that "Few events will shape the world to come more than the result of the upcoming [election]".

 2007 redesign

 In 2007, Time redesigned the magazine to update and modernize the format.
 Among other changes, the magazine reduced the red cover border to promote featured stories, enlarged column titles, reduced the number of featured stories, increased white space around articles, and accompanied opinion pieces with photographs of the writers.
 The changes were met with both criticism and praise.